-the specialist allocation process and specialist approval process.
+Furthermore, numerous rules in the Phlx Rulebook continue to apply to specialists (as well as to other registered options traders).
+For example, Rule 501 as proposed discusses the specialist allocation process and specialist approval process.
 Rule 506 discusses allocation application, reallocation of previously allocated options, and transfer of allocated options.
 Rule 508 as proposed discusses the Exchange approval process if there is agreement between or among specialist units to transfer one or more options classes already allocated to a specified specialist unit.
 Rule 513, which is not proposed to be amended with this filing, discusses the process if an option specialist unit voluntarily resigns from allocation in a particular option and there is a future allocation regarding that option.
-Rule 1014 discusses the obligations and restrictions, including specific market making requirements, which are applicable to specialists each trading day.
+Rule 1014 discusses the obligations and restrictions, including specific market making requirements, that are applicable to specialists each trading day.
 Finally, Rule 1022 discusses proper identification of accounts, reporting of options, and orders of underlyings in respect of securities accounts and orders of specialists and ROTs.